Also refer to the “Renewable and alternative energy” page.

 - Find documents on the Department of Forestry, Fisheries and the Environment website, www.dffe.gov.za, like the Sustainability of Decentralised Renewable Energy Systems report and Facilitation of large-scale uptake of alternative transport fuels in South Africa – the case for Biogas.

-- The “Energy technologies” option at www.eskom.co.za (take the “about Eskom” and “about energy” options) provides overviews of biomass power, coal power, conventional hydro power, nuclear power, pumped storage, solar power, wave power and wind power.
+- The “Energy technologies” option at www.eskom.co.za (take the “about Eskom” and “about electricity” options) provides overviews of biomass power, coal power, conventional hydro power, nuclear power, pumped storage, solar power, wave power and wind power.

 - Energy and Capital – www.energyandcapital.com – “Practical Investment Analysis in the New Energy Economy”